-Not only will you get to experience a thrilling 4,000 foot descent below the West Rim.
-Certain tours include champagne and a light picnic on a private plateau of the Grand Canyon's floor.
+Not only will you get to experience a thrilling 4,000-foot descent below the West Rim.
+Certain tours include champagne and a light snack on a private plateau of the Grand Canyon's floor.

 Discover the West Rim helicopter tours that land at the bottom of the Grand Canyon.

 How safe are helicopter tours?